Shaping boundaries to control and transport topological defects in colloidal nematic liquid crystals: Results

 We now turn to circular confinement to explore how anchoring alone can be leveraged to manipulate TDs.
-We consider circular cavities with radii ranging from $R=2.5L$ to $10.5L$.
+We consider circular cavities with radii between $R=2.5L$ and $10.5L$.
 To facilitate TD identification we consider longer rods, $L/D=25$.
-We examine two boundary conditions, purely planar anchoring and a patterned boundary with $a/D=10$ and $p/D=14$, which yield homeotropic anchoring.
-In Fig.~\ref{fig:FIGURE3}(b-g), we present the typical defect structures observed in our MC simulations and obtained from our LdG theory.
-Consistent with previous studies~\cite{delasHeras2009} nematics in circular confinement with planar anchoring adopt a bipolar configuration with two diametrically-opposed TDs, each with a charge $q=+1/2$.
-Our MC simulations reproduce this behavior across all circle radii $R$.
-Interestingly, for the smallest $R$, the two defects cannot be identified as point-like singularities; instead, due to finite-size effects, they are effectively distributed along lines (similar to defect walls).
-However, as the radius increases to approximately $R\approx 5.5L$, two point-like boojum defects become clearly observable within the circle.
-For homeotropic anchoring, the MC simulations reveal a similar antipodal defect configuration in all circle radii $R$ studied.
-However, in this case the orientation of the comet-like fractional TDs reverses, and the average separation distance between defects is consistently smaller compared to planar anchoring.
-Although for small and intermediate radii $R\leq5.5L$, the bipolar configuration remains predominantly preserved, the increased geometric frustration leads to transient fluctuations, where the two $q=+1/2$ defects cyclically merge into a single defect with $q=+1$, pinned near the circle center.
-This behavior is shown in Supplementary Movie X2 for rods with $L/D=10$, suggesting that the free energy of these configurations is comparable for small circle radii.
-This observation is further supported by our LdG calculations.
-For $R=5.5L$, the relative difference in free energy of the two configurations is $\approx 5\%$.
-However, for larger radii, the single-defect configuration becomes significantly less favorable, making the two-defect state the only one observed.
-Experimental results in Figs.~\ref{fig:FIGURE3}(a,h) further demonstrate how topographical anchoring control can alter defect states, from boojums under planar anchoring to bulk disclinations with homeotropic anchoring (see SM \cite{SM}).
+We examine two boundary conditions, planar and homeotropic anchoring, $a/D=10$ and $p/D=14$.
+In Fig.~\ref{fig:FIGURE3}(b-g), we present the typical defect structures for different radii obtained from our LdG theory and observed in our MC simulations.
+Consistent with previous studies~\cite{delasHeras2009}, nematics in circular confinement with planar anchoring adopt a bipolar configuration with two diametrically-opposed TDs, each with a charge $q=+1/2$, Fig.~\ref{fig:FIGURE3}(b-d).
+For homeotropic anchoring, Fig.~\ref{fig:FIGURE3}(e-g), the MC simulations reveal a similar antipodal defect configuration.
+However, in this case, the orientation of the comet-like fractional TDs is reversed, and the average defect separation is consistently smaller than in the planar anchoring case.
+Although the bipolar configuration remains predominantly preserved, for $R=5.5L$, the increased geometric frustration leads to transient fluctuations, where the two $q=+1/2$ defects cyclically merge into a single defect with $q=+1$, pinned near the circle center.
+This behavior is shown in simulation Video~5 for rods with $L/D=10$.
+This is due to the comparable free energy of these configurations (with a relative difference of $\approx 5\%$), as confirmed by LdG theory.
+As shown in Fig.~\ref{fig:FIGURE3}, the single-defect becomes energetically unfavorable at larger radii, leaving the two-defect state as the only one observed configuration.